peychart/ESP-script/README.md

 In addition, this script server could also, if necessary, act as host of the WEB user interfaces allowing to control the process of each of the microcontrollers by means of script commands, thereby making the embedded microcode much lighter...

+And, why not, these interfaces could also allow to edit all or part of the scripts ...

 Http requests available:
 <table>